Former Tikvah participant joins Israel hike to benefit the program that supported him in younger years

 There is an important concept in the disabilities inclusion world known as “Nothing About Us Without Us.”
 This simply means that decisions or conversations having to do with people with disabilities must include people with disabilities.
 This seems pretty basic and straightforward.
 But could a strenuous five day bike ride and hike in Israel which supports people with disabilities include people with disabilities?

 We all know that people with disabilities often have amazing abilities!
-Might a camper or alum with a disability be able to handle the tough biking and hiking terrain of Israel?
-After all, we did have an amazing rider who happens to be blind, ride (with a partner, on a tandem bike) and come back two years later as a hiker!
+Might a campers or alum with a disability be able to handle the tough biking and hiking terrain of Israel?
+After all, we did have an amazing rider who happens to be blind ride (with a partner, on a tandem bike) and come back two years later as a hiker!

 But how would this young man do on a five day hike which is so much more than just a hike?
 How would he deal with getting up and out early each day, changing hotels every day or two, navigating social situations, living with a roommate?
 Thanks to great hiking skills, a winning personality, a desire to succeed, a wonderful roommate, and supportive fellow hikers, this young man (who happens to have Aspergers) was a huge success.
 And he raised the level of the hiking experience and overall trip for everyone.